CASE STUDY NOV 6, 2025

 We sold 22 acres of timber in Belmont, Ohio with this timber harvest map showing the boundary lines of the property

-Step 3: Marketing the timber to multiple loggers
+Marketing the timber to multiple loggers and getting competitive bids

-Since we had an accurate timber inventory done by an experienced forester, we wrote a formal Notice of Standing Timber Sale and distributed it to multiple qualified loggers who do good work and have good business reputations.
+With an accurate timber inventory completed by an experienced forester, we prepared a formal Notice of Standing Timber Sale and distributed it to multiple qualified loggers with solid reputations.

-The table below shows all the timber that we selected for harvest.
-All volumes are calculated using the Doyle Rule.
+The table below shows the timber we selected for harvest.
+All volumes were calculated using the Doyle Log Rule

 Aspen